DIVI SHORTCODE – ADDING & CUSTOMIZING THE TOOLTIP

 Change the Styles of Background and Font

-If your website is on a white background, then the current tooltip CSS might not work for you, because it is black text on a white background.
+If your website is on a white background, then the current Tooltip CSS might not aesthetically work for you, because it is black text on a white background.
 Let’s change it to something a little better.
 Underneath the .et-tooltip we used above, we will enter this code to start:

 I always find it helpful to grab the existing CSS, so I know what I have to change, hide and add.
 The CSS for the Tooltip Shortcode looks like this:

 Now that we know what we’re working with, we’re going to customize many of the settings.
 We will change font color, font size, background color, border-radius, box-shadow (aka drop-shadow), and left margin.

 Since we are making no changes to display or position, we will ignore these.
 Remember, when adding custom CSS to a child theme or to the custom CSS panels in Divi, the additions you make to CSS will add to the class, or rewrite a rule if it’s part of the class included in Divi.
 If you do not make any changes to a variable, you needn’t reenter it as it will be untouched, thus remaining the same.
 That’s a lot of words to say: if you ain’t changing it, don’t worry about it.

 Now let’s make our background green, while making our font white and giving it a custom size.
 So here’s what we’re going to enter:

 I want to change the line-height, so that it is 1.8 times whatever font-size I use.
 And then I want to change the color of the border.
 We could remove it, but I prefer to leave it so that it doesn’t mess with my arrow later on.
 You can experiment with having a border or not (to remove, you’d add the CSS border: none;).
 You’ll want it to be the same color as your background.
 In my example, it’s a green with a hex value of: #32952d.
 And finally, I want to change the border-radius (the rounder corners of the box) so they are a little less rounded.
 So here’s the code we will use (notice we are adding to what we already did):